 If a child's living below the poverty line, it means they are living in households where income is less than 60% of the median household income, after housing costs are taken into consideration.

 Children in poor communities are three times more likely than the average child to be sick, twice as likely to end up in hospital, and Sudden Unexpected Death in Infancy rates are more than 6 times higher for infants in the most disadvantaged areas of New Zealand.

 These harmful effects run into adulthood.
 Growing up with income poverty means having a higher risk of heart disease, alcohol and drug addiction, obesity and poor dental health.

 Child poverty is a reality that is costing us dearly.

-New Zealand is a UN member state, and that means we are committed to implementing the UN's Sustainable Development Goals.
-One of the first goals calls for a reduction in children living in poverty by at least half by 2030.
+New Zealand has committed to implementing the UN's Sustainable Development Goals.
+One of the first goals is to halve the number of kids living in poverty by 2030.

 As much as $10 billion of public money is required every year to deal with the negative consequences of child poverty.
 Independent research has shown that three-quarters of that cost is avoidable.

 Read more about the reality of poverty for kiwi kids, and how UNICEF is helping to build a better and fairer future for every child.